Aliazzzz/OOP-Concept-Examples-in-CODESYS-V3/Methods Properties/README.md

-Simple demonstration of usage of methods and properties in CODESYS 3
+Demonstration of usage of methods and properties in CODESYS 3